Understanding the genomic and cellular landscapes of advanced basal cell carcinoma (BCC)

 The Marathon of Hope Cancer Centres Network will enable Dr. Lefrançois’s team access to the resources and expertise needed to make these discoveries.
 “One of the first objectives of this project will be to create a biobank of advanced BCC samples, and for that we will work with collaborators from the MOHCCN Consortium in Quebec (MOH-Q) and eventually, MOHCCN investigators across Canada, to not only collect samples, but also important clinical data that will allow us to better study this disease,” he says.

 “Now is really the time for us to come together to do this,” says Dr. Lefrançois.
-“Like many cancers, advanced BCC is a growing issue in Canada due to increased sun exposure and an aging population. if we can understand what exactly triggers it, we can find targeted treatments that prevent out of control growth, and really deliver on the promise of precision medicine.”
+“Like many cancers, advanced BCC is a growing issue in Canada due to increased sun exposure and an aging population.
+If we can understand what exactly triggers it, we can find targeted treatments that prevent out of control growth, and really deliver on the promise of precision medicine.”

 The $225,000 award will last three years and can be matched by the Jewish General Hospital to total $450,000.
 Lefrançois is one of four inaugural award recipients.